-Set stack=num so it is within the acceptable upper limit. num can be up to 256 MB for 32-bit mode, or up to the limit imposed by system resources for 64-bit mode.
+Set stack=num so it is within the acceptable upper limit. num can be up to the limit imposed by system resources or the stack size ulimit, whichever is smaller.
 An application that exceeds the upper limit may cause a segmentation fault.